-Jay Stern directs and produces film, theater, and radio.
+Jay Stern directs and produces film and theater.

 Jay is a member of the Lincoln Center Directors Lab and a founder of the World Wide Lab, an international festival of director-driven work developed at the Watermill Center, which had its inaugural presentation in New York City in the summer of 2012.
-Jay was co-artistic director of the 2015 lab on the island of Syros in Greece.
+Jay was Co-Artistic Director of the 2015 Lab on the island of Syros, Greece.

-Jay holds a degree in writing from Columbia University and an MA from the European Graduate School and studied with Peter Greenaway, John Waters, Claude Lanzmann, Jacques Derrida, Avital Ronell, Agnes Varda and Volker Schlöndorff.
+Jay holds an MA in Media Philosophy from the European Graduate School, a BA in Writing (Minor: German) from Columbia University, and a Certificate of Filmmaking from Vancouver Film School.
+He has studied with Terry Southern, Peter Greenaway, John Waters, Claude Lanzmann, Jacques Derrida, Angela Davis, Avital Ronell, Agnes Varda, and Volker Schlöndorff.

 He is currently a film professor at Rider University.